 So, are timeshare resales a good deal?

 Taking the above into account, it doesn’t look promising.
 However, you may have your own reasons for pursuing this route, and it may actually work for you depending on your circumstances.
-Before you make a decision, be aware of all the facts.
-Speaking to an expert, like the team at Timeshare.Lawyer, will help you know everything you need to know before you proceed.
+We are always on hand if you need further advice.